 Bananas – Adding ½ a banana = needing less sugar - always good!

-Granola – yes, basically sweetened oatmeal, but I love the crunch!
+Granola – (or keto granola) I love the crunch!

 The best part is the world of possible add-ins.
 You can make this entirely yours!
 A (insert your name) original!
 Go ahead, give it a try, and let me know what combinations you come up with.

 - 1 cup oatmeal old-fashioned